or: No rulers + natural rules + equal rights = true freedom

 Anarchy is an absence of a legal monopoly on violence.

 Anarchy is the only truly consistent moral position, because the idea of "authoritative" enforcement of rules, no matter how long a history such a practice may have, is fundamentally premised in (the initiation of) violence.

-As researcher Mark Passio points out, if we are honest with ourselves and stop euphemizing, it is obvious that "authority" and statism are no more than euphemisms for slavery and violence; and as anarchist freedom advocate Larken Rose most eloquently explains, the belief in "authority" is actually "the most dangerous superstition" on the planet and lies at the root of most evil.
+As researcher Mark Passio points out, if we are honest with ourselves and stop euphemizing, it is obvious that "authority" and statism are little more than euphemisms for slavery and violence; and as anarchist freedom advocate Larken Rose most eloquently explains, the belief in "authority" is actually "the most dangerous superstition" on the planet and lies at the root of most evil.

 What anarchy really means